wallpants/github-preview.nvim/docs/FEATURES.md

 Relative image sources (example: `![image](./docs/github.svg)`) are resolved and rendered if found.

+Images outside of the root of the workspace will not be resolved.

+If using _Single-file mode_, images at the same level as the file or deeper can be resolved, but images in parent directories will not be resolved.

 ## 📌 Single-file mode

 When the plugin starts, it attempts to find a `.git` directory to identify a repository root.